exploitsecurityio/leviathan/README.md

 ## Description

-Leviathan leverages AI and NMAP to conduct a first level parse of your environment.
-The threat model in use is based on OWASP STRIDE.
-The utility scans a given host or network range and translates the findings into a highlevel overview of potential threats that may require further examination or scrutiny.
+Leviathan leverages OpenAI and NMAP to conduct a first level parse of your environment.
+A basic threat model is formulated using the OWASP STRIDE framework.
+The Leviathan utility scans a given host or network range and translates the findings into a highlevel overview of potential threats that call for further examination or scrutiny.
+Applying a quantifiable lens, the next step would be a penetration test to help solidify the results and to provide mitigations where necessary.

 ## Usage
 ```